dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 Now:

 1. You are sure that you get a list of strings as `tab_names`.
-1. You will get actual Google credentials (see `CredentialsConfiguration` later) and your users can pass them in many different forms.
+1. You will get actual Google credentials (see [Credentials Configuration](config_specs)), and your users can pass them in many different forms.

 In case of `GcpServiceAccountCredentials`:

-- You may just pass the `service_json` as string or dictionary (in code and via config providers).
+- You may just pass the `service.json` as string or dictionary (in code and via config providers).
 - You may pass a connection string (used in SQL Alchemy) (in code and via config providers).
 - Or default credentials will be used.